Piittchoune/devops/02-sysadmin/linux/03-prep-for-rhcsa.md

 > With both `semanage` and `chcon` commands, we can change the SELinux context of a file, process, or directory.
 But there is a significant difference between both.
 The changes made with `chcon` are temporary in nature whereas with `semanage` it is permanent.
 The context of the file altered with chcon goes back to default with the execution of the restorecon command. `restorecon` relabels the file system and restores the selinux context set   by `semanage` .
 This makes changes made by `semanage fcontext` persistent.
 Therefore it is not advisable to use the `chcon` to change the SELinux context.
 >

-# 📝 Getting Started with Podman
+# 📝 RHEL 8: Getting Started with Podman

 ## Understanding Podman